II. An Attuning Approach to Sonic Citizenship

 In continuation of Schafer's work, an international flourishing of the so-called soundscape approach is seen today, for instance in the project Soundscape of European Cities and Landscapes (Kang et al. 2013.) as well as in the development of an ISO standard for soundscape research.
 So far, the development of this standard has resulted in three publications that describe the framework, data collection, and analysis methods, respectively, for conducting soundscape research (Institution 2014; Institution 2018; Institution 2019).
 The motivation for the development of an ISO standard is, in addition to the standardization itself, the desire to qualify and nuance the approach to sound environments from a negative focus on noise control to a quality-of-life focus, in line with what Schafer suggested in the early 1970s.
 Furthermore, the development of the ISO standard is based on mixing quantitative methods of acoustic measurements with qualitative methods such as interviews, soundwalks, and field recordings.
 As the term soundscape already implies, the approach is rooted in the study of the landscape, and, as such, it appears conceivable to define the register and sketch the main lines of the “sound-landscape.”
 In this approach, the frequency, location, and intensity of individual sounds are registered and recorded in various diagrammatic and/or cartographic representations.
 In addition, the sound events of the landscape are classified and categorized based on a sound taxonomy.

 By focusing on attunement instead of tuning, it becomes clear how our habitual ways of listening and our attuning abilities are continuously changed, challenged, and broken.
 The tuning approach presupposes a distance between listener and sonic environment, and it is in this objectified position that one can analyze the soundscape of a given place (in the same way a landscape can only be seen if viewed from a distance).
-In contrast, the attuning approach works through a relationship between the listener and the sonic environment, and thus with a distinctly situatedperspective.
+In contrast, the attuning approach works through a relationship between the listener and the sonic environment, and thus with a distinctly situated perspective.
 The relational framework that an attuning approach requires thus extends, challenges, and expands the soundscape approach.
 This concerns knowledge production – building sustainable meanings or establishing adequate sonic knowledge – but also what options for actions this framework of understanding offers in relation to building sustainable environments for concrete bodies.[5]
-Therefore, it is necessary to develop methods that, so to speak, put the body, listening, place, and exploration into play – both in relation to analyzing soundscapes and in relation to setting the framework for an active sonic citizenship through attunement.
+Therefore, it is necessary to develop methods that put the body, listening, place, and exploration into play, so to speak – both in relation to analyzing soundscapes and in relation to setting the framework for an active sonic citizenship through attunement.

 To include participatory and community-oriented perspectives to inform the understanding and design of soundscapes, one could expand and challenge the existing reference methods in the ISO standard through methods such as artistic and design research (Löwgreen and Stoltermann 2004).
-An example could be speculative and critical design fiction that, through prototypes and temporary installations, allow us to hear and experience situations and places in new ways (Dunne and Raby 2013), or new types of dialogue-based and citizen-involving activities.[6]
+An example could be speculative and critical design fiction that, through prototypes and temporary installations, allow us to hear and experience situations and places in new ways (Dunne and Raby 2013) or new types of dialogue-based and citizen-involving activities.[6]
 In recent years, we have seen examples of recommendations and projects that try to develop citizenship-oriented methods that do not try to solve noise problems by attempting to (only) reduce decibel levels.
 Instead, the projects invite relevant groups to meet, agree, and negotiate the sonic aspects of their everyday lives.
 An example of such a practice-oriented method that sets the stage for improved neighborliness is mentioned in Petersen's report (Petersen 2020).
 Here, acoustic tours are recommended, where, with the help of a building acoustician, residents listen to everyday sounds in all their diversity, with the ambition to develop a neighborhood noise manifesto.
-Similarly, Silent City, a collaboration between the Capital Region of Copenhagen and municipalities southwest of it on traffic noise, tries to work from a citizenship perspective in a Living Lab, and to develop and test innovative solutions on a 1:1 scale to combat traffic noise (Petersen 2020: 33).
-A third example can be found in the municipality of Copenhagen, which has previously set up an interdisciplinary expert group to work on noise problems in the city via a dialogue- and community-oriented approach with representatives from the construction industry, residents' associations, and local committees.
-In an article in the Danish newspaper Information on June 23, 2021, Copenhagen's Mayor of Culture at the time, Franciska Rosenkilde, highlights this approach as an attempt to create a “different sense of citizenship.”
+Similarly, Silent City, a collaboration about traffic noise between the Capital Region of Copenhagen and municipalities southwest of it, tries to work from a citizenship perspective in a Living Lab, developing and testing innovative solutions on a 1:1 scale to combat traffic noise (Petersen 2020: 33).
+A third example can be found in the municipality of Copenhagen, which has previously set up an interdisciplinary expert group to work on noise problems in the city via a dialogue- and community-oriented approach, with representatives from the construction industry, residents' associations, and local committees.
+In an article in the Danish newspaper Information on 23 June 2021, Copenhagen's Mayor of Culture at the time, Franciska Rosenkilde, highlights this approach as an attempt to create a “different sense of citizenship” (our translation).